-NEDCC conservators treat a wide variety of bound materials including printed books, diaries and record books, manuscripts, pamphlets, photograph albums, atlases, sketchbooks, and scrapbooks that are valued for their artifactual, associational, and intellectual significance.
-We treat books that range in date, style, format, and material.
-Conservators at NEDCC understand the complex nature of bound volumes and, in consultation with our clients, strive to achieve a balanced approach to conservation that recognizes the unique value and intended use of each volume.
+NEDCC's book conservators treat a wide variety of bound materials, and understand the complex nature of bound volumes.
+In consultation with clients, NEDCC strives to achieve a balanced approach to conservation that recognizes the unique value and intended use of each volume.
+The Book Conservation Laboratory treats bound materials that range in date, style, format, and material, including:

 Treatment can range from minimal to extensive.
 Conservators perform book conservation work ranging from basic stabilization to extensive chemical, structural, and cosmetic treatment of both pages and bindings.
 Conservation standards are employed and NEDCC uses materials that are stable and durable in all work.
 The book conservation staff has extensive experience in both book and paper conservation techniques.

 Basic stabilization is the minimal level of treatment required to slow deterioration of a book.
 It excludes most cosmetic treatments and many structural repairs.
 Basic stabilization is frequently chosen for books of limited value or for those that receive little use.
 It is also appropriate for books that are valuable as historic objects or artifacts.